 If toggled off, the metric Value will be used:

-This setting will use the value of the metric associated with an entity to generate the score.
+This setting will use the value of the metric associated with the user/team to generate the score.

 If toggled on, the Average value will be used:

-If the entity being scored is a super entity (or team) use the average metric value of each sub entity (users) to generate the score.
+If the competitors being scored are a group (team, role, location, etc), use the average metric value of each group member to generate the score.